top of page

 Payment Options available: Payments Accepted: Cash, Venmo, Zelle, Check

-Sibling discount of 10% from full total amount ( membership not included in total amount)
+Sibling discount from full total amount ( membership not included in total amount)

 Pay in full: $60 ($60 x 1 day = $60 per week x 4 weeks = $240)